 How will Covid-19 change the world?

-It’s too early to know of course, but there’s no shortage of predictions being offered up out there.
+It’s too early to know of course, but there’s no shortage of predictions out there.

-Some suggest that it will bring a sea change in state investment, an increased valuing of key workers, a recognition of the importance of social care and a reset on social values and sustainability, with new thinking about growth and what really matters to us.
+Some are wondering if we will see a sea change in state investment, an increased valuing of key workers, a recognition of the importance of social care and a reset on social values and sustainability with new thinking about growth and what really matters to us.

 Others fear we may see another decade of austerity, excessive centralisation, increased surveillance and control, an exacerbation of existing economic and educational inequalities, a neglect of less visible services and increasing nationalism and isolationism.

-But none of this is set in stone – there are choices to be made.
-We should be making the argument now for the world we want to live on the other side of this pandemic.
+None of this is set in stone of course – there are choices to be made – and we should be making the argument now for the world we want to live on the other side of the pandemic.